albertogg/albertogg.github.com/_posts/2014-10-10-installing-platform-specific-gems-with-bundler.md

 end
 ```

-As you can see we are using it to install some dependencies only on Linux.
+As you see we are using it to install some dependencies only on Linux.
 One
 thing I've notice when using `RUBY_PLATFORM` is that it's a bit "unreliable".
 I
 haven't test it in all possible platforms but when using this constant an JRuby
 the output will be "Java" and not the current OS, this may be the intended